-By signing below, I give my consent to RBL to conduct a Criminal Record check if so required.
+By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone number website so members of the public can co • YES NO
+Are you happy for your telephone number website so members of the public can co YES NO

 CHAIR

 MEMBERSHIP NUMBER

 NAME

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-have made a disclosure(s) to the Safeguar ements in the MS1 Self Declaration to be treding Team via my MEO; which has been ac will inform RBL of any changes in my circu cepted by the RBL ar nd does no t prevent
+have made a disclosure(s) to the Safeguar ements in the MS1 Self Declaration to be treding Team via my MEO; which has been activated will inform RBL of any changes in my circu cepted by the RBL ar nd does not t prevent

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone number website so members of the public can co • YES NO
+Are you happy for your telephone number website so members of the public can co YES NO

 VICE CHAIR

 MEMBERSHIP NUMBER

 NAME

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-have made a disclosure(s) to the Safeguar ements in the MS1 Self Declaration to be treding Team via my MEO; which has been ac will inform RBL of any changes in my circu cepted by the RBL ar nd does no t prevent
+By signing below, I confirm that: the statements in the MS1 Self Declaration to be true and, where a statement is not true, I have made a disclosure(s) to the Safeguarding Team via my MEO; which has been accepted by the RBL and does not prevent me from carrying out this role; and that I will inform RBL of any changes in my circumstances which would affect the veracity of this declaration.

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone number website so members of the public can co · · · · · · · · · · · · · · · · · · · YES NO
+Are you happy for your telephone number to be published on the County website so members of the public can contact you about membership matters.

 SECRETARY

 MEMBERSHIP NUMBER

 NAME

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-have made a disclosure(s) to the Safeguar ments in the MS1 Self Declaration to be treding Team via my MEO; which has been as will inform RBL of any changes in my circu ccepted by the RBL ar nd does no t prevent
+have made a disclosure(s) to the Safeguar ments in the MS1 Self Declaration to be treding Team via my MEO; which has been as will inform RBL of any changes in my circu ccepted by the RBL an d does no t prevent

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

 Are you happy for your telephone number website so members of the public can co YES NO

 TREASURER

 MEMBERSHIP NUMBER

 NAME

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-have made a disclosure(s) to the Safeguar ments in the MS1 Self Declaration to be treding Team via my MEO; which has been as will inform RBL of any changes in my circu ccepted by the RBL ar nd does no t prevent
+By signing below, I confirm that: the statements in the MS1 Self Declaration to be true and, where a statement is not true, I have made a disclosure(s) to the Safeguarding Team via my MEO; which has been accepted by the RBL and does not prevent me from carrying out this role; and that I will inform RBL of any changes in my circumstances which would affect the veracity of this declaration.

 Name: Signature: Date:

-By signing below, I give my consent to RB L to conduct a Criminal Record check if so required. •
+By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

-Name: .
-Data
+Name: Signature: Date:

-Signature: Date:
+Are you happy for your telephone number website so members of the public can co YES NO